-In January 2020, the Marystown Fire Department responded to several emergency calls, acknowledged the year past, held the Annual General Meeting and regular elections, were presented with new Fire Helmets, acknowledged a departing Firefighter, completed maintenance and inventory, conducted training and pre-incident planning, put new equipment in service, and recognized the ladies auxiliary following their ...
+In January 2021, the Marystown Fire Department responded to several emergency calls, acknowledged the year past, continued online public education, held the Annual General Meeting and regular elections, completed maintenance and inventory, conducted and participated in training, recognized the ladies auxiliary following their elections, received donations, hosted ....

 JOIN OUR TEAM